VDRIVNI/practice.notes/front-end/notes/javascript.md

 # <span style="color: yellow;"> Loops </span>

-- if we want to repeat actions X-amount of times we use loops
+## - If we want to repeat actions X-amount of times we use loops

-- we have 5 different types of Loops:
+### we have 5 different types of Loops:

 1. for
 2. while